justmarkham/kaggle-allstate/allstate-paper.md

 ## Problem Statement

 For my project, I entered the "[Allstate Purchase Prediction Challenge](http://www.kaggle.com/c/allstate-purchase-prediction-challenge)" on Kaggle.
 In this competition, the goal is to predict the exact car insurance options purchased by individual customers.
 The data available for training a model is the history of car insurance quotes that each customer reviewed before making a purchase, the options they actually purchased (the "purchase point"), and data about the customer and their car.
-The data available for testing was identical to the training set, except it was a different set of customers and the purchase point was excluded since it was the value to be predicted.
+The data available for testing was identical to the training set, except it was a different set of customers, the purchase point was excluded (since it was the value to be predicted), and an unknown number of quotes were also excluded.

 For a prediction on a given customer to be counted as correct, one must successfully predict the value for all seven options, and each option has 2 to 4 possible values.
 Therefore, one could treat this as a classificiation problem with over 2,000 possible classes.